 The cards are dealt clockwise, to the left, beginning with the player to the left of the dealer.
 Each player receives five cards.
 The dealer may give a round of three at a time, then a round of two at a time, or may give two, then three; but the dealer must adhere to whichever distribution plan he begins with.
 After the first deal, the deal passes to the player on the dealer's left.

 Beginning with the player to the left of the dealer, each player passes or accepts the turn-up as trump.
 An opponent of the dealer accepts by saying "I order it up."
 The partner of the dealer accepts by saying, "I assist."
-The dealer accepts by making his discard, called "taking it up."
+The dealer accepts by making their discard, called "taking it up."

 The dealer signifies refusal of the turn-up by removing the card from the top and placing it (face up) partially underneath the pack; this is called "turning it down."